fabulous-dev/Fabulous.MauiControls/README.md

 ## Getting Started

 You can start your new Fabulous.MauiControls app in a matter of seconds using the dotnet CLI templates.
-For a starter guide see our [documentation](https://docs.fabulous.dev/v2/maui.controls/getting-started).
+For a starter guide see our [Get Started with Fabulous.MauiControls](https://fabulous.dev/maui.controls/get-started).

 ```sh
 dotnet new install Fabulous.MauiControls.Templates